data-dot-all/dataall/pages/architecture.md

 ### CDK bootstrap <a name="cdk"></a>
-We need to bootstrap the environment account to provision resources the AWS CDK needs to perform the deployment of environments, datasets, pipelines and other data.all resources.
+We need to bootstrap the environment account to provision resources the AWS CDK needs to perform the deployment of environments, datasets, and other data.all resources.

 Run the following command with AWS credentials of the environment account:
 ```bash